#012: Product of observables

 Category: Quantum mechanics - Tags: Linear operators, Hilbert spaces, \*-algebra

 Mathematical problem.
 Given that the product of two self-adjoint operators is not necessarily self-adjoint, the questions is whether there exists a canonical way to create the product of two quantum observables.
+Or at least to understand why there are multiple ones with different ordering.
 The issue is related to positing a *-algebra of observables, which is the starting point of the algebraic approach to quantum theory.
 The idea is to understand both at a mathematical and physical level what the product of observable is (and why it is not unique).

 The problem can be seen from two direction: how should we construct the product and how the product can be identified.
 For example, consider the sum.
 The sum of two self-adjoint operators is itself self-adjoint, so we have a straight forward way to construct it.
 Moreover, given the observable A, B and C, we have \(C=A+B\) if and only if \(\langle C \rangle = \langle A \rangle + \langle B \rangle\) for all states, so we have a straight forward way to identify the sum.